 Bake or Cook – Take advantage of being home more to cook or bake.
 Start testing your Easter dinner menu or try a new recipe you’ve been wanting to tackle.

-Travel Virtually - You can explore so many places from home.
+Travel Virtually – You can explore so many places from home.
 Here’s a great article listing museums such as the Louvre that offer virtual tours.
 Reading travel blogs is another great way to indulge in some armchair travel.
 Here’s a list of 50 to follow.
-You could also start researching your next vacation (I’m already planning our Christmas break trip to NYC.)
+You could also start researching your next vacation (I’m already planning our Christmas break trip to NYC, although it may have to be in 2021.)

 BONUS – Get cultured!
 The Met has added free online streaming of performances.